dingo-d/redis-vvv-utility/Readme.md

     branch: master
 ```

+### Versions

+* redis
+* redis-systemd

+The systemd version will build redis with systemd support.
+To build with systemd support, you'll need systemd
+development libraries (such as libsystemd-dev on Debian/Ubuntu or systemd-devel on CentOS).

 The `core` utilities are there by default, and `redis` doesn't depend on them.

 Once you add it, be sure you re-provision your VVV with `vagrant reload --provision`.